NazAhmadi/CMINNs/README.md

 # CMINNs: Compartment Model Informed Neural Networks - Unlocking Drug Dynamics
+#Code will be available on Dec 15th, 2024

 This repository contains the code and resources for the paper: [CMINNs: Compartment Model Informed Neural Networks - Unlocking Drug Dynamics](https://arxiv.org/abs/2409.12998).
 Our work introduces an innovative approach to pharmacokinetics (PK) and pharmacodynamics (PD) modeling, which enhances traditional multi-compartment models using fractional calculus and time-varying parameters.